Certified Provider FAQ

 What if you download the open source software code and compile as is?
 Are you certified?

-You would be using the software in a way that is likely compliant with the certification requirements, however certification is about a formal assurance that a product or service is in compliance with these requirements.
+You would be using the software in a way that is likely compliant with the certification requirements.
+However, certification is the formal assurance that a product or service is in compliance with these requirements.
 That formal assurance results in a contractual relationship with the Foundation and submission to technical verification, which provides a license to use our certification mark to reflect compliance.

 If you are certified, does it mean you are using all open source checked in code?